You know you need a website. That’s nothing new.

 What do you do with your site after it’s been launched?

 You can’t just crank out a website, throw it out into the virtual world, and think that it’s going to do anything for you just by sitting there.

 Here’s the bottom line:

-Everyone has a website these days, so you need to make yours delivers results and stands out from the crowd and delivers results.
+Everyone has a website these days, so you need to make yours stands out from the crowd and delivers results.

 It can’t be something delegated to a random staff member who’s the “techie” person, or neglected like that treadmill you bought so you could exercise in the comfort of your own home.
 Your site must act as a pillar of your marketing strategy and support your overall business goals.

 Here are five ways to maximize your website’s power to drive your business:

 Build a list